andrewt3000/MachineLearning/neuralNets.md

 Number of hidden layers - the higher the number of layers the more layers of abstraction it can represent. too many layers and the the network suffers from the vanishing or exploding gradient problem.

-Learning rate (&alpha;) - controls the size of the adjustments made during the training process.
-Typical values are .1, .01, .001.
-Consider these values are relative to your input features which are typically scaled to ranges such as 0 to 1, or -1 to +1.
-if &alpha; is too low, convergance is slow. if &alpha; is too high, there is no convergance, because it overshoots the local minimum.
-The learning rate is often reduced to a smaller number over time.
-This is often called annealing or decay. (examples: step decay, exponential decay)

 ### Activation Functions
 Activation function - the "neuron" in the neural network executes an activation function on the sum of the weighted inputs.
 In the neuron metaphor you can assume as the value approaches 1 the neuron is "firing".
 Typical activation functions include sigmoid, tanh, and ReLu.